sug0/irc-cpp/README.md

     .quit       --  kill the bot :-(
     .noticeme   --  the bot will notice you
-    .esmaga     --  the bot will curse at you in portuguese :-) .np <user>  --  the bot will tell you what you're listening to
+    .esmaga     --  the bot will curse at you in portuguese :-) .np <user>  --  the bot will tell you what you're listening to, using last.fm

 # protips